IS2AI/Column-Design-Optimization/README.md

 - use column.pth  and test.py files for inference.

+- use test_min.h5 and test_max.h5 files for minmax normalization of the test sample before extracting network predictions.

 ### 4: Design check
 Use main.py to run the check of the network output results.